Contact Center Review

 Select M&A Deals in the Contact Center industry

-The US Contact Center Industry outperformed in Q2 21
+The US Contact Center Industry outperformed in 2022

 This document is intended solely for the use of the party to whom Novistra has provided it and is not to be disclosed (in whole or in part), summarized, reprinted, sold, redistributed or otherwise referred to without the prior written consent of Novistra.
-All references to “Novistra” refer to Novistra LLC.
+All references to “Novistra” refer to Novistra LLC and its “affiliates”.
 In the normal course of its business, Novistra seeks to perform consulting and other fee generating services for companies that may be the subject of Novistra’s research reports.